theo303/capitrain-api/README.md

 After doing the traceroute, the API will find locations of the different IPs using [ip-api](https://ip-api.com/).
 Each location will be stored in the redis database under the following key : ip + "/loc"

 The API will return a json containing the address of the traceroute, all hops that it contains and theirs locations.
 This json is stored in the Redis database using the address as key.
+In the database there is also a list of all address for which the route have been done (key of the list: address)

 ### Get all routes stored in database